altruios/namshubettulpa/public/namshubettuple/confrontation.md

 ~He spoke words and oddly, she didn't hear them~ "G::I'm going to give you some of my fat - free energy" *Martha nodded her head*
+"G::Lower your shield"
-*He took the blade across his hand, then he made a small incision on her side and placed his hand there* ~His arm rippled and bulged as did her side~
+*She did so, and winced when he took the blade across his hand* *He made a small incision on her side and placed his hand there* ~His arm rippled and bulged as did her side~
 ~Each breath she took was a little easier, her thoughts clearer~ *She sat up*
 *He wiped at his hand and the cut was gone, he did the same at her side to the same effect* "G::You've got a lot to learn, but considering you started yesterday - I'd say you're off to a good start" *He stepped out of the bubble*
-~The thin layer wobbled back in forth with his passing~ *She looked back to Flanagan*
+~The thin layer wobbled back and forth with his passing~ *She looked back to Flanagan*
 "G::Quickly, we don't have all day - I'm afraid"
 *She pointed to Flanagan*